 HIP is a healthcare-focused venture capital firm founded to create a community of seasoned investors.
 Established in the United States, HIP aims to support innovative healthcare startups by leveraging a network that includes both non-institutional and institutional investors.
 The firm emphasizes a collaborative approach to investment, enabling collective decision-making and due diligence.

 HIP invests in disruptive healthcare startups, particularly in the medtech and healthtech sectors.
-The firm employs a community-based diligence approach, which allows for collaborative decision-making among its investors.
+The firm employs a community-based diligence approach, which allows for collective decision-making and shared insights among its investors.
 This strategy enables HIP to identify and support startups effectively, providing access to multiple forms of capital.

 Santosh Mohan: Vice President, Innovation and New Ventures at Advocate Health, brings extensive experience in healthcare innovation.